Human & Community Education (H&CE)

 H&CE 399.
 Special Topics.
 1-5 Credits.

 Determining resources and trends of local communities.
 Emphasis on agricultural education program policies; planning and managing the primary program components; strategies for the management and organization of youth and adult programming in agricultural education.
-Prereq: Admission to School of Education. {Also offered for graduate credit - See H&CE 644.}.
+Dual-listing: H&CE 644.

 H&CE 445.
-Designing and Delivering Nonformal Education Programs.
+Designing Nonformal Education Programs.
 3 Credits.

-Methods of formal and non-formal educational programs.
-Focuses on the principles, theories, techniques, and applications for developing and planning non-formal education programs for youth and adults.
+Focuses on the principles, theories, techniques, and applications for developing and planning nonformal education programs for youth and adults.
 Topics include program development strategies, facilitation techniques, and evaluation.
+Dual-listing: H&CE 645.

 H&CE 446.
 Extension Education.
 3 Credits.